IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 <img src="./media/image67.png" style="width:6.26806in;height:1.44514in" />

-Create an instance of the API Connect (API Management) .
+If there is no existing instance of **API Management**, Create an instance of the API Connect (API Management) as per following procedure.

+If there is already an instance, then you should be able to see instances for API Management, API Management Administration, API-managed enterprise gateway.
+In this case, just click on the instance name for API Management Administration and continue to create organiation as per next section of [Cloud Manager (API Management Administration)](#_Toc105518934).

 <img src="./media/image68.png" style="width:6.26806in;height:4.07639in"  />